coherent-research/dcs-documentation/DCSUserGuide.md

 Field | Description
 ------|------------
 Name | A short human readable name, e.g. Day or Night.
 Start time | The time of day (GMT) the band starts in the format HH:MM (in 24hr time).
-Unit cose | The cost (in pounds and pence) per unit.
+Unit cost | The cost (in pounds and pence) per unit.
 Day of week | The days of the week the tariff is valid for.
 This can be used to have, e.g., different tariffs on the weekends as opposed to weekdays.

 > Note that the end time for a tariff time band is always considered the start of the next time band (in start time order).
 This means that no 2 tariff time bands can have the same start time.
 The cost per unit can be in fractions of pence, e.g. if a supplier charges 12.34 p/kWh this can be enterd as 0.1234.
 Tariff time band names do not need to be unique within a tariff.
 Repeated time bands will be aggregated when creating the billing data.
 This allows rates to be split during the day.